ADAMS -- Caroline Tomkowicz tossed a no-hitter to lead Hoosac Valley's softball team to a 5-1 win over St. Joseph.

 "The air was very conducive to the ball flying today," Drury coach Mary Ann Maroni said.
 "I knew it right when we were hitting soft-toss."

 Nester's long ball came in the fifth inning with her team leading 3-2.
-She finished 2 for 3 with a walk and three RBI.
-Aiding the Generals' cause was Allie Hunt, who was 3 for 4 with two RBI.

 "We came out strong, hitting the ball really well," Maroni said, adding the Blue Devils made four errors, two of which came in the outfield.
 "Pittsfield took advantage of it.
 They hit the ball and you can't take the credit away from them."